-- Isobutanol has direct applications as a specialty chemical.
+Isobutanol has direct applications as a specialty chemical.
 High-purity and chemical-grade isobutanol can be used as a solvent and chemical intermediate.
-We plan to produce high-purity and chemical-grade isobutanol that can be used in the existing butanol markets as a cost-effective, environmentally sensitive alternative to petroleum-based products. - We believe that our production route will be cost-efficient and will allow for significant expansion of the historical isobutanol markets within existing butanol markets through displacing n-butanol, a related compound to isobutanol that is currently sold into butanol markets. - We estimate the total addressable worldwide market for isobutanol as a specialty chemical to be approximately 1.2 BGPY.
+We plan to produce high-purity and chemical-grade isobutanol that can be used in the existing butanol markets as a cost-effective, environmentally sensitive alternative to petroleum-based products.

+We believe that our production route will be cost-efficient and will allow for significant expansion of the historical isobutanol markets within existing butanol markets through displacing n-butanol, a related compound to isobutanol that is currently sold into butanol markets.